We Reviewed The Top 5 Best Microphones for Live Streaming

 How to choose a microphone for your stream

-Choosing the best microphone for streaming is a key step in picking the right streaming equipment.
+Choosing the best microphone, whether it’s an XLR microphone for streaming or some other type, is a key step in picking the right streaming equipment.
 It depends on your type of content, and your recording environment.
 For now, we will assume that you'll record live streams indoors with a static setup.

 As a first step, you need to figure out if there'll be any regular background noise in your streaming and recording environment.
 This will play a big part in choosing the microphone that’s best for you.
 It will help you to decide if you need a microphone with a shock mount or more sophisticated noise-canceling features.